Common Privacy Mistakes and How to Avoid Them

 2. Oversharing on Social Media

 Social media platforms are a goldmine for cybercriminals looking to gather personal information.
-Oversharing details like your location, birthday, or even your pet’s name can make you vulnerable to identity theft or phishing attacks.
+Oversharing details like your location, birthday, or even your pet’s name (a common password hint) can make you an easy target.

 How to Avoid It:

-- Limit the amount of personal information you share publicly on social media.
+- Limit the personal information you share publicly on social media.

-- Adjust your privacy settings to restrict who can see your posts and profile information.
+- Adjust your privacy settings to control who can see your posts and profile information.

-- Avoid posting real-time updates about your location, especially when traveling.
+- Be cautious about sharing your location in real-time, especially when traveling.

 3. Clicking on Suspicious Links or Attachments

-Phishing scams are a common tactic used by cybercriminals to steal sensitive information.
-Clicking on a malicious link or downloading an infected attachment can compromise your privacy and security.
+Phishing attacks remain one of the most effective ways for hackers to steal sensitive information.
+Clicking on a malicious link or downloading an infected attachment can compromise your privacy in seconds.

 How to Avoid It: